Table of content

 What IP and OOP Actually Feel Like

 OOP, those options collapse.
-You can’t check behind because you act first.
-You can’t control pot size because your opponent always has the last word on sizing.
+You can’t check behind because you act first, and you can’t control pot size because your opponent always has the last word on sizing.
 Your only real weapons are check-raising and donk-betting, both of which give away information about your hand the moment you use them.

 This is why pot odds calculations are easier in position.
 You already know the bet you’re facing when it’s your turn.
 Out of position, you’re estimating what your opponent will bet before they’ve even decided, which means every pot odds decision has an extra layer of uncertainty baked in.